Career Timeline of Steve Bannon: Major Achievements and Milestones

 June 6, 2024: Judge Orders Bannon to Report to Prison

-On June 6, 2024, Judge Carl Nichols granted the motion to have Bannon report to prison by July 1, and it was decided he would go to Federal Correctional Institution, Danbury.
+On June 6, 2024, Judge Carl Nichols granted the motion to lift the stay and ordered Steve Bannon to report to prison by July 1 unless the full appeals court intervened, stipulating he would go to Federal Correctional Institution, Danbury.

 July 1, 2024: Bannon Reports to Prison

-On July 1, 2024, Steve Bannon reported to the low-level security Federal Correctional Institution, Danbury in Danbury, Connecticut.
+On July 1, 2024, Steve Bannon reported to the Federal Correctional Institution, Danbury in Connecticut, where he resided in a special veterans housing unit.

 On October 29, 2024, Steve Bannon was released from Bureau of Prisons custody.

-On December 9, 2024, due to an ongoing conflict, Steve Bannon's case was reassigned to Judge April Newbauer who later rescheduled it.
+On December 9, 2024, due to an ongoing conflict, Steve Bannon's case was reassigned to Judge April Newbauer, who then rescheduled it.

-In February 2025, Steve Bannon pleaded guilty to one state felony count of a scheme to defraud in the first degree and received a three-year conditional discharge, without any prison time or restitution.
+In February 2025, Steve Bannon pleaded guilty to one state felony count of a scheme to defraud in the first degree and received a three-year conditional discharge, avoiding prison time and restitution.

-On February 25, 2025, at Bannon's request, Newbauer again rescheduled the trial date.
+On February 25, 2025, Judge Newbauer rescheduled the trial at Steve Bannon's request.

-In June 2025, Steve Bannon opposed U.S. involvement in the Iran-Israel War, cautioning Trump about trusting Israeli intelligence and the risks of striking Iran.
+In June 2025, Steve Bannon opposed U.S. involvement in the Iran–Israel War, cautioning Trump about trusting Israeli intelligence and suggesting that strikes on Iran could endanger U.S. soldiers.
+He also criticized Israel and pro-Israel commentators following ceasefire violations.